darrylwest/coffee-shop-locator/README.md

 * post /coffeeshop/ - validate and insert a new coffee shop and returns the shop's id
 * put /coffeeshop/:id - updates a shop with new values and returns the updated model if found, validated and updated, else returns a 404 error
 * delete /coffeeshop/:id - finds and deletes a coffee shop and returns the id, else returns a 404
-* get /coffeeshop/nearest?address=<address> - finds and returns the nearest coffee shop
+* get /locate/nearest?address=<address> - finds and returns the nearest coffee shop (address must be escaped)

 ## Tests